-The Discovery Program offers a interdisciplinary, open curriculum.
-You can select courses from a wide range of disciplines, combining them to fit your own academic interests and future goals.
+The Discovery Program offers an interdisciplinary, open curriculum.
+Students can select courses from a wide range of disciplines, combining them to fit their own academic interests and future goals.
 Consult these pages and your advisors to build your own curriculum.

-As a Discovery student, you can enroll in courses offered by the program’s own faculty members in English, as well as by Okayama University’s diverse faculties and departments in Japanese or in English.
+Discovery student can enroll in courses offered by the program’s own faculty members in English, as well as by Okayama University’s diverse faculties and departments in Japanese or in English.

 To graduate, you must earn at least 124 credits and must complete a year-long Senior Project.

 The breakdown of the number of credits you need to accumulate for each course category is shown below.

 Courses for Introductory Education

 Courses for Developing Practical Knowledge and Sensitivity

 General Education Courses for Senior Undergraduate Students

 Required: Courses that must be completed by all students.